 Anthony has worked on several high-profile First Amendment matters, including those involving free speech and Anti-SLAPP laws.
-His constitutional experience also includes representing the City of Detroit regarding the constitutional issues involved in reducing its public pension obligations in the largest municipal bankruptcy in history.

 - February 5, 2017